 Organ donor - See Transplants.

-Over-the-counter supplies - Expenses paid for bandages, ACE® wraps, hot pads, Q-tips®, cotton balls, first aid kits, gauze bandages, home test kits (e.g. diabetic, pregnancy), and snake bite and bee sting kits are reimbursable.
+Over-the-counter supplies - OTC products that are not medicines or drugs are reimbursable without a doctor’s prescriptions, such as bandages, band-aids, ACE® wraps, hot pads, first aid kits, gauze bandages, home test kits (e.g. diabetic, pregnancy), and snake bite and bee sting kits.
 See Kits.

 Ovulation Predictor Test - Test kits to assist in identification of ovulation are covered.